-You play a tremendous role in introducing students to CIAM as you not only represent real-life success stories, but know the benefits of CIAM better than anyone else.
+You play a tremendous role in introducing students to CIAM, as you not only represent real-life success stories but also know the benefits of CIAM better than anyone else.
 Did you know that some of our best students joined CIAM because they were recommended and referred to us?
 If you benefited from your time at CIAM, please help us share the good news.
-It’s far more valuable from any advertising or promotion we do or could possibly do.
-Your friends, family, co-workers, and customers will benefit just as you have.

 Attendance, Substantive Interaction and Participation